-Thanks to the craft beer surge of the last decade-plus, we are inundated with delicious brews from Portland, Oregon, to Tampa, Florida.
-The American beer landscape is as strong and diverse as it has ever been, from its cheap beers and summer beers to its hop-forward IPAs and iconic offerings.
+Thanks to the craft beer surge of the last decade-plus, we are inundated with delicious brews from across America — be it Portland, Oregon, or Tampa, Florida.
+The American beer landscape is as strong and diverse as it has ever been, from its cheap beers to invigorating summer beers to its hop-forward IPA’s and iconic offerings.

-Our rich beer heritage is a blessing, but admittedly, it can be hard to navigate sometimes.
-There are more hop varieties now than there are Simpsons characters — which is a lot.
-Throw in relatively obscure styles like Saisons, sours, smoked beers, and even cucumber beers, and it can be downright confusing.
+Although our rich beer heritage is a blessing, navigating our local beer landscape can be hard sometimes.
+There are more hop varieties now than we can count.
+Throw in relatively obscure styles like Saisons, sours, smoked beers, and even garden-fresh cucumber beers, and it can be downright confusing.

-That’s why we’ve done the work for you and broken down the 20 best options for you to enjoy for the rest of 2021.
-If these beer selections aren’t enough, you could also get an alcohol subscription box to satisfy your palate.
+That’s why we’ve done the work for you and curated only the 20 best beers you can enjoy this summer and beyond.
+If these selections aren’t enough, you may consider getting an alcohol subscription box to satisfy your beer cravings.

 We can’t keep track of all of the IPAs out there, but we do know that this one from Hood River has been one of the most consistently great ones for years.
 With a surprisingly complex malt bill, it has plenty of body to back up the delicious hops.